 An online subscription form is available to receive breaking news affecting endangered species, endangered species news stories, and the "Endangered Species Bulletin" via email.https://visitor.r20.constantcontact.com/manage/optin?v=001ip3iEJ-xkvrgM_ZzpwhxaKQXTq4Cp14J

-The USFWS Web site features a section dedicated to the development of domestic energy sources and its effect on wildlife.https://www.fws.gov/ecological-services/energy-development/energy.html
+The USFWS website has a section that is dedicated to the development of domestic energy sources and its effect on wildlife.https://www.fws.gov/ecological-services/energy-development/energy.html

 Freedom of Information Act (FOIA)

-The USFWS makes records available to the public to the greatest extent possible.
+The USFWS makes records available, by law, to the public to the greatest extent possible.
 The records that are being sought already may be posted online.
 If the information cannot be found online or if the location of the desired records is uncertain, consider contacting the USFWS FOIA public liaison before submitting a FOIA request.https://www.fws.gov/irm/bpim/foia.html

 | Email: email@example.com